groovecoder/web-platform-compat/docs/draft/resources.rst

 ------------

 A **feature-set** organizes features into a heierarchy of logical groups.
-A **feature-set** corresponds to a page on [MDN](https://developer.mozilla.org), which will display a list of specifications and a browser compatibility table.
+A **feature-set** corresponds to a page on MDN_, which will display a list of specifications and a browser compatibility table.

 The **feature-sets** representation includes: